GoAbroad

 Ready to Learn More?

 Help preserve the famous Big 5 safari reserve, seeing a side of Phinda that many tourists don’t get to experience.
 Become part of the main research team, helping to manage thriving populations of rhinos, elephants, lions, cheetahs, pangolins, and more.
 Observing these animals in their natural habitat, you will study their behavior and population dynamics and map their movements to build a database of territories.
-With the critical rhino population and growing cheetah population, you must source this information and share it with the specialists, so the perfect balance of species can be maintained.
-Working alongside experts in the field, you will be involved with Phinda’s wildlife relocation program moving species such as lions and antelopes, the contraceptive program that works to balanc...
+With the critical rhino population and growing cheetah population, you must source this information and share it with the qualified researchers, so the perfect balance of species can be maintained.
+Working alongside experts in the field, you will be involved with Phinda’s wildlife relocation program moving species such as lions and antelopes, the contraceptive program that works...

 Related Programs